What’s in a rating? – A look at IP and IK

 The second number indicates the level of protection the product has against water ingression.
 This measure is on a scale of 0-8.
 There are two extra numbers in an IP rating: 6K and 9K.
 Products achieve these ratings with a resistance to water jets, pressure, and temperature.

-The IP rating on the majority of our product is IP 68.
+The IP rating of our Submersible products is IP 68.
 So what that means is:

 6: Our products are dust-tight.